San Diego to fight ruling letting strip clubs stay open

 Under the measures, schools that are currently open can continue to provide in-person instruction.
 Retailers including supermarkets and shopping centers can operate with just 20% capacity while restaurant dining and hair and nail salons must close.

+Eugene Volokh, a law professor at the University of California, Los Angeles, said when the judge issued his order last month, comedy and music performances were still happening.

+“My expectation is the judge is going to say look now that all these places have been shut down at least for the duration of the lockdown that strip clubs should also be shut down too,” he said.

 The order has been particularly stinging to small businesses that have struggled to survive over nearly a year in which they were repeatedly ordered to close then allowed to reopen but with complex safety precautions.
-Many business owners have said they can’t afford to comply and questioned whether the virus was really spreading at their locations.
+Many business owners have said they can’t afford to comply.

-A California judge last month rejected a plea to temporarily lift bans on indoor activity on behalf of thousands of restaurants and gyms in San Diego County, California’s second-largest.
-Superior Court Judge Kenneth Medel said that the potential harm from undercutting the state’s COVID-19 response outweighed damage to the affected businesses.

 Associated Press writer Elliot Spagat contributed to this report.